Quantum groups and Nichols algebras acting on conformal field theories: Introduction

-\enlargethispage{1cm} {\bf Subsection 3.4} contains a trivial example of the program outlined above as an instructive nutshell: If we take indeed $\Lambda$ to be the (integral) root lattice of any semisimple Lie algebra $\g$ with simple roots $\alpha_i$, then the results from the previous subsection suffice to prove that $\yer_{\alpha_i},\zem_{\alpha_i}$ give an action of $H_{\alpha_i},E_{\alpha_i}\in U(\g)^\geq$ on $\V_\Lambda$.
-In fact in this case $\V_\Lambda$ is isomorphic to the affine Lie algebra $\hat{\g}$ at trivial level.~ \\
+\hyperref[subsec_TrivialLevel]{\sc 3.6.
+Example: Root Lattices of Lie Algebras.}\; We give a trivial but instructive example for the main motivation of this article: If we take $\Lambda$ to be the (even integral) root lattice of a simply-laced semisimple Lie algebra $\g$ with simple roots $\alpha_i$, then the formula derived in the previous subsection suffices to prove that $\yer_{\alpha_i},\zem_{\alpha_i}$ give an action of the generators $H_{\alpha_i},E_{\alpha_i}$ of the Borel part of $U(\g)$ on $\V_\Lambda$.
+In fact, this $\V_\Lambda$ is isomorphic to the affine Lie algebra $\hat{\g}$ at level $1$, which is called the Frenkel-Kac-Segal construction \\

-In {\bf Section 4} we apply our Hopf algebra machinery to simplify products of charge operators $\prod_{i=1}^n\resY(b_i)v$ such as $\prod_{i=1}^n\zem_{\beta_i}v_\lambda$.
-In Theorem \ref{thm_associativity} we derive an expression of the symbolic form\footnote{As a remark, from a VOA perspective this formula generalizes OPE-associativitly and -locality, because it allows to rearrange products and the effect is only noticed inside $\Fp$, which is in the integral case simply a binomial coefficient causing delta-function differences.

-Our result in fact shows that any VOA with fractional powers is controlled by these $\Fp$ and any of these will show Nichols algebras instead of Lie algebras.}

-where $v_{(k_i)_i}$ are Hopf algebra elements which are essentially invariant under permutation of the $b_i$, while the \emph{Quantum Monodromy Numbers} $\Fp$ are {\it not} permutation invariant.
-These complex numbers depend only on the scalar products $m_{ij}:=(\beta_i,\beta_j),m_i:=(\beta_i,\lambda)$
+\hyperref[sec_Associativity]{\sc 4.
+The Non-Local Associativity Formula.}\; We apply our Hopf algebra framework to simplify products of intertwining operators, and subsequently simplify products of screening operators $\prod_{i=1}^n\resY(a_i)$ of arbitrary elements $a_1,\ldots, a_n$.
+In Theorem~\ref{thm_associativity} we derive a general formula that involves two types of terms: First, it involves certain Hopf algebra expressions that are essentially invariant under permutation and even rebracketing of the $\Y(a_i)$.
+Second, it involves certain complex numbers arising from generalized hypergeometric series, which we call the \emph{quantum monodromy numbers}